TUM-DSE/research-work-info/thesis-report/THESIS-REPORT-README.md

 # Thesis/Report guidelines

-Please have these guidelines in mind when writing your thesis or report.
+Please have these guidelines in mind when writing your BSc/MSc thesis or Guided research/IDP report.

 ## Template